Konrad Kujau: Early life

 "We regard the areement signet last night and the Anglo-German Naval Agreement as symbolic of the desire of our two peoples never to go to war with one another againe."

-In the mid- to late-1970s Kujau, an able amateur artist, turned to producing paintings which he claimed were by Hitler, who had himself been an amateur artist in his younger days.
-(Note: Hitler had painted during his time in the trenches of World War One until his paints and brushes were stolen in a convalescence camp at the end of the war.)
+In the mid- to late-1970s Kujau, an able amateur artist, turned to producing paintings which he claimed were by Hitler, who had himself been an artist in his younger days.
 Having found a market for his forged works, Kujau painted subjects his buyers professed an interest in, such as cartoons, nudes and men in action — subjects that Hitler never painted, nor would want to paint.
 Often these paintings were accompanied by small notes purportedly from Hitler but forged by Kujau.
 The paintings proved profitable for the forger.
 To explain his access to the memorabilia, he invented several sources in East Germany, including a former Nazi general, the director of a museum whom he had bribed, and his brother, a general in the East German army.

 Having found success in passing off his forged notes as those of Hitler, Kujau grew more ambitious, and copied, by hand, the text from both volumes of Mein Kampf, even though the originals were completed by typewriter.
 Kujau also produced an introduction to a third volume of the work.
 He sold these "manuscripts" to one of his regular clients, Fritz Stiefel, a collector of Nazi memorabilia.
 (Note: According to a later investigation by the Hamburg state prosecutor, Stiefel spent DM 250,000 buying memorabilia from Kujau.
 His obsession in obtaining paintings, notes, speeches, poems and letters purportedly from Hitler led to him defrauding his own company by DM 180,000.)
 Kujau also began forging a series of war poems by Hitler, which were so amateurish that Kujau later admitted that "a fourteen-year-old collector would have recognized it as a forgery".
 When some of those poems were published in 1980, one historian pointed out that one of them could not have been produced by Hitler because it had been written by Herybert Menzel.